GateNLP/gateplugin-LearningFramework/DNN/Preparation.md

 * For the Pytorch backend: Pytorch 4.1 or newer installed, optionally with CUDA support of a supported GPU is available
 * For the Keras backend: Keras 1.2 and Tensorflow 1.0 or newer installed, optionally with everything installed in addition to support CUDA, if a GPU is available.
+* Package configsimple must be installed

 However, the recommended approach to install Python and the required packages is by using Anaconda (https://www.anaconda.com/download/) or Miniconda (https://conda.io/miniconda.html)